 Why do we lie?
 What makes us keep secrets?
-Is it fear, pride, or just an adrenalin rush?
+Is it fear, pride, or just an adrenaline rush?
 How do we get to that point in our lives where we become dishonest and secretive?

 Keeping secrets and telling lies are no doubt bad, but does it make us bad people?
 I find it difficult to believe that people who tell lies and keep secrets are bad, there are many amazing, good people out there who tell lies and have secrets.
 So what is it exactly that drives us to this point?